 You will need to stay home from work for at least several days.
 Because of the bandaging and splints, some people take additional time off.
 We'll help you decide what's right for you.

 The results of rhinoplasty are permanent.
 Nothing can stop age-related changes to the nose: As you grow older, gravity can cause your nose to droop or sag slightly.
 But the overall shape that was achieved with rhinoplasty will be lifelong.

 Are you interested in nose surgery to reshape or modify some aspect of your nose?
-If so, we encourage you to arrange a complimentary consultation with experienced Overland Park rhinoplasty surgeon Dr. Levi Young.
+If so, we encourage you to arrange a consultation with experienced Leawood rhinoplasty surgeon Dr. Levi Young.
 Dr. Young is certified by the American Board of Plastic Surgery and has been performing cosmetic procedures of the face, body and breasts for many years.
 He is personally driven by creating beautiful results for his clients.
 Please call us today, at 913-341-2188, to learn more about our practice.